 This lower-risk, lower-return option invests 100% of your super with Australian deposit-taking institutions or in a ‘capital guaranteed’ life insurance policy.
 This gives you peace of mind by guaranteeing your capital and accumulated earnings will not be reduced by losses on investments.
 Historically, however, this strategy earns the lowest returns of all options – only slightly above inflation.

 If you want to grow your investment, but not at the expense of the environment or your social beliefs, this may be the option for you.
 An ethical investment option only invests in companies that meet the environmental, social and governance standards set out by your fund.
-Depending on the type of investments it selects, however, an investment option that follows an ethical strategy can sit anywhere on the risk spectrum – from conservative to high growth.
+Depending on the type of investments it selects, however, an ethical investment option that follows an ethical strategy can sit anywhere on the risk spectrum – from conservative to high growth.

 Cash and fixed interest investments come with lower risk, on the other hand – but they also offer lower returns.